SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

 .. admonition:: Experiment

-   Try adding a constant property using ``let`` and adding another method that takes an argument.
+   Add a constant property with ``let`` and add another method that takes an argument.

 Instances of the class are created by putting parentheses after the class name,